hyperledger/fabric-ca/docs/source/users-guide.rst

 To cause the Fabric CA server to listen on ``https`` rather than ``http``, set ``tls.enabled`` to ``true``.

+SECURITY WARNING: The Fabric CA server should always be started with TLS enabled (``tls.enabled`` set to true).
+Failure to do so leaves the server vulnerable to an attacker with access to network traffic.

 To limit the number of times that the same secret (or password) can be used for enrollment, set the ``registry.maxenrollments`` in the configuration file to the appropriate value.
 If you set the value to 1, the Fabric CA